" To teach is to instruct, train, discipline, educate, enlighten, indoctrinate, and to school."

 For the Children

 Neve Michael (Oasis of Michael), is not an institution.
 It is a residential home for children at risk – a warm and caring environment for over 300 children aged three to eighteen who cannot stay with their biological families.
 At Neve Michael, our children can grow, learn, and enjoy better, happier and healthier lives.
 You may donate online to Neve Michael here.
-If you have any questions regarding their donation page, you need to contact them directly with your questions.

 Beth Yeshua is proud to partner with the Forster Foundation in their Wheelchair and iPad missions and share all the costs of providing the wheelchairs and iPads to some of the largest agencies in Israel.

 All chairs are fitted to meet the unique needs of each child, and are adjustable to meet their needs as they grow.
 Read more…

 Teach, teaching, and taught are the same word in the Greek language–didasko.
 Didasko is translated as to hold discourse with others in order to instruct them, to train them, and to instill doctrine into them.
 In other words to teach is to disciple.

 The focus at Beth Yeshua International is to help people connect with God, hear His voice, and come to know Him.
 We are called not to just hear the Word, but to do the Word.

 May 29th, 2020